Found a problem with your water pressure?

 There are several ways to measure water pressure.
 A popular method is to use a pressure gauge that can measure psi units, which you can purchase from any hardware or home improvement store near you.
 Once you have one, here is what you need to do next:

-- Screw the pressure gauge tightly to ensure a good seal.
 Even the slightest leak can produce an inaccurate result.

-- Turn the hose bib on and take a look at the readings on your pressure gauge.
 If you get readings of 75 psi or more, this means that your pressure regulator is faulty or that you need to install one.
 Low psi (30 or less) might indicate that you have a leaking pipe.

 If you don’t have access to an outside bib, you can also connect your gauge to your washing machine by: